 As in years past there was a dedicated offering collected at the ODNW liturgy, and for 2018, it was directed to the Primate’s World Relief and Development Fund (PWRDF), with the request that the funds be directed to their partners who are providing relief to the victims of the September 15, 2018 typhoon, which brought 24 hours of devastating rain and wind, damaging vast areas of the Philippines.
 The Episcopal Diocese of Northern Philippines (EDNP) is Companion Diocese to the Diocese of New Westminster.
 While the choir, congregation (audience) and folks on stage sang the 8 verses of “For All the Saints”, greeting team leader, Jane Dittrich and the team of 12 did a seamless job of collecting the offerings from the congregation and clergy.
-As of this writing on November 8, the total raised is in excess of $5,000 with more gifts still to count.
+As of this writing on November 8, the total raised was $4,023.75.

 The preacher was the Very Reverend Peter Elliott who took the Gospel, Luke 12: 32-40 for his text and more specifically the verse ““For where your treasure is, there shall your heart be also” (Luke 12:35).
 He began his homily saying,